-- Testing all new admissions upon intake to an ICE facility; - Testing as directed by medical personnel based on CDC requirements and clinical presentation of COVID-19 related illness; - Testing upon removal as dictated by the requirements of the receiving country of record; - Testing upon release to the community or transfer to another detention facility; - Detainees who test positive will be isolated as described in the PRR until medically cleared in accordance to CDC guidelines; a detainee who is still considered to be infectious may be released from custody in accordance with guidance under the section entitled Considerations For Detainee Release in the memorandum from Executive Associate Director Enrique Lucero, Enforcement and Removal Operations, Memorandum on Coronavirus 2019 (COVID-19) Action Plan, Revision 1 (Mar.
-27, ; - Increased risk detainees who have a documented positive COVID-19 test within the last three months and were cleared in accordance to CDC guidelines do not need to be retested.; - Detainees who test positive within 3 months of their original positive COVID-19 test; and cleared isolation precautions, and who remain asymptomatic do not need to be isolated or quarantined due to recurrent or persistent positive results.
+- See "Standards for All Populations" below for additional information on testing. - Testing all new admissions upon intake to an ICE facility: - Detained persons who are fully vaccinated should continue to be tested for SARS-CoV-2 following exposure to suspected or confirmed COVID-19 or if they develop any symptoms of COVID-19. - Intake testing should continue to be conducted on all incoming detainees regardless of vaccine status as described in this document. - Testing as directed by medical personnel based on CDC requirements and clinical presentation of COVID-19 related illness. - Testing upon removal as dictated by the requirements of the receiving country of record. - Testing upon release to the community or transfer to another detention facility. - Detainees who test positive will be isolated as described in the PRR until medically cleared in accordance to CDC guidelines; a detainee who is still considered to be infectious may be released from custody in accordance with guidance under the section entitled Considerations For Detainee Release in the memorandum from Executive Associate Director Enrique Lucero, Enforcement and Removal Operations, Memorandum on Coronavirus 2019 (COVID-19) Action Plan, Revision 1 (Mar.
+27, 2020); - Detainees who test positive during detention should be isolated as described in this document regardless of vaccination status. - Increased risk detainees who have a documented positive COVID-19 test within the last three months and were cleared in accordance with CDC guidelines do not need to be retested.